 - When a new entrant trades with a new entrant in F&O market Open Interest goes up

-- When an existing position holder squares off with entry of a new entrant, open interest remain unchanged
+- When an existing position holder squares off with entry of a new entrant, open interest remains unchanged

 - When two existing position holders square off their positions we see open interest go down

 A trend can be defined by price upward and downward direction but the sustainability of that trend is questionable.
-There are some important factors which backs up the price to take a certain direction.
-OI is one of the factors and a reason for a sustainable trend as well as trend reversal.
+There are some important factors that back up the price to take a certain direction.
+Open interest data is one of the factors and a reason for a sustainable trend as well as a trend reversal.

-There are multiple sources where we can find out the open interest.
-The most reliable source is nseindia, this is the site of National Stock exchange (NSE) here you will find out the last day’s Open Interest as shown in the picture.
+There are multiple sources where we can find out the open interest of a stock.
+The most reliable source is NSE open interest, this is the site of the National Stock exchange (NSE).
+You will find out the last day’s Open Interest as shown in the picture.
 However, data are updated at the end of the day (EOD).

-For investment or trading in future contracts we can take the help of this data.
-There is another way where we can find open interest and this is specially for the options trader.
+For investment or trading in futures contracts, we can take the help of this data.
+There is another way where we can find open interest and this is especially for the options trader.

 The option Chain of any stock gives us a great understanding of how the bulls and bears are placed in the markets.
 Normally bulls participate by selling put options and bears participate by selling calls.

 We must understand one important point that due to inherent time decay in options, there are generally a large number of option sellers in the market.
 A large amount of option open interests at any particular strike price is the point of significance.